Title: Assistant Professor

 Minju has also appeared at many national and international festivals including Aspen Music Festival where she spent four summers on full scholarship, Kneisel Hall Chamber Music School and Festival, Banff Master Class, Orford Academy, and International Musicians Seminar Prussia Cove.
 She has had the opportunity to work with eminent musicians such as Ronald Copes, Monica Huggett, Mark Kaplan, Soovin Kim, Gerhard Schulz, Andres Cardenes, and Roman Totenberg, and her chamber music mentors include the members of the Cleveland Quartet, Pacifica Quartet, and Cavani Quartet.

 As an orchestral musician, she is the second violin principal of CityMusic Cleveland and has also led as concertmistress in the Evansville Philharmonic Orchestra, IU, and CIM Orchestra.
 She has also played with the Akron Symphony, Canton Symphony, Aspen and the Britt Festival Orchestra.
 With a minor in music education, Minju is passionate about teaching and making a positive impact in the community through music.
 She has taught at various institutes, workshops, and summer festivals, such as the IU Summer String Academy, Fairview Violin Project, Habitat4Music, and Chamber Music workshop at University of North Carolina at Chapel Hill.
 She also enjoys engaging in musical outreaches in her community and connecting with people through music.
 Minju previously served as an Assistant Instructor at the Jacobs School of Music Indiana University, where she taught undergraduate and graduate students.
-Currently, she is on faculty at the Cleveland Institute of Music Preparatory Program, Community Music School at Oberlin College, and is a Visiting Professor at the University of Akron School of Music.
+Currently, she is on faculty at the Cleveland Institute of Music Preparatory Program, Community Music School at Oberlin College, and Assistant Professor of Violin/Viola at The University of Akron School of Music.

 Away from music, she enjoys hiking, running, practicing yoga, healthy eats, and being a lifelong learner.